Kubernetes

 Nomad Architecture

-Nomad has a simple architecture made up of Nomad servers and Nomad clients.
-The server component schedules workloads and manages the cluster state, while Nomad clients are responsible for running workloads.
-They also report statuses and other data to the server.
-Nomad also provides a web-based user interface and command-line tools for managing the cluster.
+Nomad is made up of Nomad servers and Nomad clients.
+The Nomad server schedules workloads and manages the cluster.
+The Nomad clients are like Kubernetes workers, these are responsible for running workloads.
+They also let the server know of statuses and other data.
+Nomad also has a web-based user interface.
+It includes a command-line tool for managing the cluster.

 nomad ui redis-job